A School for Adventurous Minds

 - Minimbah Campus Counsellor – Creative Arts Therapist

-- Six Homestead Coordinators, the Director of Senior Homestead and a large team of Homestead Tutors
+- Six Homestead Coordinators and a large team of Homestead Tutors

-In terms of academic programs, there is a senior team of Heads of Faculty (led by the Director of Teaching and Learning) and in terms of co-curricular and other special school programs, there is a senior team of Directors of various areas (such as Activities, Camps (Activities Weeks), Sport, Music, Drama, Debating, etc).
+In terms of academic programs, there is a senior team of Learning Area Leaders in terms of co-curricular and other special school programs, there is a senior team of Directors of various areas (such as Activities, Camps (Activities Weeks), Sport, Music, Drama, Debating, etc.).

 The primary school was originally housed in a small wooden hall in the grounds of the Anglican Church on High Street, Frankston.
 It played an important part in the early days of the 19th Century Victorian Colony – providing a focus for the small, rapidly growing community.